xebia-functional/nine-cards-backend/README.md

 ### Authentication and Authorization

+The Nine Cards Back-End Application authenticates almost all of the endpoints.

 #### Client Signup in BackEnd

 We describe now the process of interactions performed for a client (user and device) to sign up in the NCBE.
-This process is not performed unless a user wants to publish a new shared collection, or subscribe to an existing shared collection.
+In essence, this process is just a third-party authentication (the third party being the NCBE) following the [OAuth 2.0 protocol](https://developers.google.com/identity/protocols/OAuth2).
-The process involves a series of interactions between three subsystems: the NCBE, the **Google Account Services** (GAC), and the **Client**, which is the Ninecards Android application in the user's device).
+It consists of an interaction between the NCBE, the **Google Account Services** (GAC), and the **Client**, which is the Ninecards Android application running from the user device.

 1. **Grant Google Account Permissions.**
    The *Client* sends a request to the GAC to open an authorization token.
 The request carries the user's `email` and the `deviceId`,